cassieeric/Basic-knowledge-of-Python/String/README.md

 # Introduction
-This folder is mainly about string basic knowledge.
+This folder is mainly about string and string format basic knowledge.